 2018 RDS Craft Award Winners

 In 2018, the judging panel of craft and design professionals reviewed the applications from eligible candidates and nine were shortlisted to attend interviews in the RDS where examples of their work were shown to the panel.
 Shortlisted candidates: Laoise Carey, Sophie Kate Curran, Chloë Dowds, Pierce Healy, Ann McBride, Alan Meredith, Pearl Reddington, Sarah Roseingrave and Adele Walsh.
 (Pictured above L-R: Laoise Carey, Alan Meredith, Pearl Reddington, Pierce Healy and Chloë Dowds)

 - Chloë Dowds (Ceramics)

 - Alan Meredith (Furniture Maker / Woodturner)

 - Pearl Reddington (Knitwear)

-This bursary is open to all members of the Design & Crafts Council of Ireland’s PORTFOLIO programme, both those who are featured in the Critical Selection publication and also those featured in the wider, online programme, a group of over 140 makers.
+The RDS Irish Craft Bursary is part of the restructured RDS Craft Awards announced in 2018 and is a partnership between the RDS and Design & Crafts Council Ireland.
+The bursary is open to all members of Design & Crafts Council Ireland’s PORTFOLIO programme, both those who are featured in the Critical Selection publication and also those featured in the wider, online programme, a group of over 150 makers.

 Speaking about the award, Edmond Byrne commented: “I have reached a crossroads in my career where I have the desire to expand my material language and redefine my practice.
 I’m eager to collaborate and start a new experimental journey that will open up new ways of making.
 This bursary will enable me to explore an ambitious multi-material approach, discovering new territories, audiences and a visual vocabulary for the next step in my career.”